I've been sued by a Debt Collector. What should I do?

 The summons will include a Statement of Claim. which states the name of the plaintiff, the creditor with account number, and the amount claimed - principal, interest, attorney fees, other fees, and costs.
 The hearing date and time will be noted, along with the address of the court.
 The name of the attorney representing the plaintiff will be listed with contact address and phone number.

-Exhibits are supporting documents and may include account statements.
+Exhibits are supporting documents and may include account statements or written agreements.